 Nurse Practitioners (NPs) can do much of the work doctors normally do, though state law varies.
-To become an NP, first become an RN, then complete a graduate program, a required number of clinical hours, and an additional test.
-Additional, more focused training may also be required.
+To become an NP, one must first become an RN, then complete a graduate program, a required number of clinical hours, and an additional test.
+Additional specialized training may also be required.
 Some NPs earn doctorates, especially if they want to get into administrative work.

 Requirements for Registered Nurses